SEDocotor/SEDocotor/README.md

 Here are some of the projects I've worked on:

 ### 1. **OctoBank**
-   - **Description**: A Discord bot built with Discord.js that handles various commands and automation for Discord servers.
+   - **Description**: A fully functional Discord banking bot with a DB backend.
    - **Tech Stack**: JavaScript, Node.js, Discord.js, MariaDB
    - [View the project](https://github.com/OcularGG/OctoBank)

 ### 2. **OctoBot**
-   - **Description**: A data analysis project that scrapes and processes in-game data from the popular MMO, Albion Online.
+   - **Description**: A Discord bot built with Discord.js that handles various commands and automation for Discord servers.
    - **Tech Stack**: JavaScript, Node.js, MariaDB
    - [View the project](https://github.com/OcularGG/Octobot)